DataDog/hiring-engineers/answers.md

 db.createUser({"user":"datadog", "pwd": "NMexkkPoWYv7p4hy86kRyaOG", "roles" : [ {role: 'read', db: 'admin' }, {role: 'clusterMonitor', db: 'admin'}, {role: 'read', db: 'local' }]})
 ```

 _Through these commands, I'm using the MongoDB instance called "admin" and authenticating a read-only administrator for it called "datadog".
 These steps are necessary for later collecting the instance's metric data.
 The next step was to produce checks for my MongoDB instance in the form of a configuration file with a .yaml extension.
 I went to "Checks" > "Manage Checks" section of the Datadog Agent Manager, and attempted to add a check for MongoDB.
 However, I found that there was no option to add a mongo check on the manager, so instead, I decided to add the configuration file through my local machine which my agent was in sync with.
 Having the Datadog agent installed on it, it was a viable alternative.
 Initially, I didn't know what directory to insert the file in, so I had to do a bit of research on what it was.
-I learned that the location for the agent's checks on an agent's machine is dependent on OS, and since I was using Windows, mine can be found at the directory C:\ProgramData\Datadog\conf.d.
+I indirectly learned through the link https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent- that the location for the agent's checks on an agent's machine is dependent on OS, and since I was using Windows, mine can be found at the directory C:\ProgramData\Datadog\conf.d.
 There, I found a directory called mongo.d/ in which I produced the following file called conf.yaml, then restarted the agent:_

 ```
 init_config: